Four questions to ask before starting a big data initiative

 One of the most commonly discussed data sources that today's companies use to gain insight into their consumers and brand following is social media.
 This is possible because Facebook, Twitter and the other major social media sites all offer some sort of data access through an application programming interface (API).

 The next significant data source pertains to location and movement patterns.
 As RFID, infrared and wireless technology gets smaller and more affordable, companies will have more assets, employees and customers reporting their location to the appropriate business application.

-As organisations capture data from these sources and combine it with the structured and unstructured data they are storing on site and in the cloud, they must ensure that it is being used in a way that it pays off.
+As organizations capture data from these sources and combine it with the structured and unstructured data they are storing on site and in the cloud, they must ensure that it is being used in a way that it pays off.

 In most market verticals today, the majority of the information needed for a big data initiative is already available; however, it may in some cases lack volume and standardization.
-Many organisations face the challenge of quickly implementing the right platform to capture and extract data from the different business application siloes and make it available for data analysis.
+Many organizations face the challenge of quickly implementing the right platform to capture and extract data from the different business application siloes and make it available for data analysis.

 Today's marketing firms and internal marketing departments face is the challenge of leveraging data to first generate more leads and then accurately measure the effectiveness of marketing campaigns.
 With many consumers discussing brands on different social media sites, it can be daunting tasks to attempt to track Tweets, user reviews, and Likes throughout the Web.
-However, with many social sites offering the ability to pull data, organisations can leverage the big data to get customer insight and real-time analytics.
+However, with many social sites offering the ability to pull data, organizations can leverage the big data to get customer insight and real-time analytics.

 How-To: Big Data for Marketing: Respect Consumer Privacy or Get Burned